eclipse-vertx/vert.x/new/core_manual_js.md

     server.listen(8080, 'localhost');

-This displays 'An HTTP request has been received!' every time am HTTP request arrives on the server.
-You can try it by running the verticle and pointing your browser at http://localhost:8080.
+This displays 'An HTTP request has been received!' every time an HTTP request arrives on the server.
+You can try it by running the verticle and pointing your browser at `http://localhost:8080`.

-Similarly to Net Server, the return value of the `requestHandler` method is the server itself, so multiple invocations can be chained together.
+Similarly to `NetServer`, the return value of the `requestHandler` method is the server itself, so multiple invocations can be chained together.
 That means we can rewrite the above with:

     var server = new vertx.HttpServer();

     server.requestHandler(function(request) {
       log.info('An HTTP request has been received');
     }).listen(8080, 'localhost');

+Or:

+    new vertx.HttpServer().requestHandler(function(request) {
+      log.info('An HTTP request has been received');
+    }).listen(8080, 'localhost');

 ### Handling HTTP Requests

-So far we have seen how to create an HTTPServer and be notified of requests but not how to do anything interesting with the requests.
+So far we have seen how to create an HTTPServer and be notified of requests.
+Lets take a look at how to handle the requests and do something useful with them.

 When a request arrives, the request handler is called passing in an instance of `HttpServerRequest`.
 This object represents the server side HTTP request.

+The handler is called when the headers of the request have been fully read.
+If the request contains a body, that body may arrive at the server some time after the request handler has been called.

-It contains functions to get the uri, path, request headers and request parameters.
+It contains functions to get the URI, path, request headers and request parameters.
 It also contains a `response` property which is a reference to an object that represents the server side HTTP response for the object.

 #### Request Method

 The request object has a property `method` which is a string representing what HTTP method was requested.
-Possible values are GET, PUT, POST, DELETE, HEAD, OPTIONS, CONNECT, TRACE, PATCH.
+Possible values for `method` are: `GET`, `PUT`, `POST`, `DELETE`, `HEAD`, `OPTIONS`, `CONNECT`, `TRACE`, `PATCH`.

 #### Request URI

-The request object has a property `uri` which contains the full uri of the request.
-For example, if the request uri was:
+The request object has a property `uri` which contains the full URI (Uniform Resource Locator) of the request.
+For example, if the request URI was:

     http://localhost:8080/a/b/c/page.html?param1=abc&param2=xyz